ssbc/ssb-social-index/README.md

 Server
   .use(require('scuttlebot/plugins/master')) // required
   .use(require('ssb-backlinks')) // required
-  .use(require('ssb-social-index')('about')) // now this provides the same functionality as the old ssb-about plugin
+  .use(require('ssb-social-index')({ type: 'about', name: 'about', dest: 'about'})) // now this provides the same functionality as the old ssb-about plugin

 // Start the server